mykelalvis/FATESRD/fate-srd.com/fate-srd.com/fate-codex/articles/Sustaining Dread.md

 To help with this, you can charge an additional cost for every declaration made during a horror scene.
 A declaration that provides a minor convenience like a flashlight requires a minor cost, a declaration that helps with a major problem or significantly lowers the tension requires a serious cost.

-The "Yes, but" improvisation tool is useful when you're coming up with narrative costs for declarations.
+The "Yes, but" improvization tool is useful when you're coming up with narrative costs for declarations.

 > Blake is trapped in a stone-lined pit with no apparent exits and the big bad evil monster waiting for him at the top.
 He has the aspect [Experienced Spelunker] so he spends a [[fate point]] to declare that his knowledge and experience of underground caverns means that he knows what to look for; he discovers an old escape tunnel leading out of the pit that was concealed behind some loose earth.
 You nod and say, "Yes, but the tunnel is cramped and narrow---barely wide enough for your shoulders.
 You cram yourself into the tunnel, scraping up your back, and start to make your escape.
 But you've only made it a few feet when you see luminescent green tentacles questing along the tunnel in front of you in search of food..."